Corporate Governance

 Remuneration of Executive Officers

 All Unitika executive officers are remunerated in cash payments.
-Excluding outside directors and auditors, these payments to executive officers are comprised of position-specific fixed remuneration and performance-linked remuneration as an incentive.
-Outside directors and auditors only receive fixed remuneration.
+Excluding outside directors and Audit & Supervisory Board Members, these payments to executive officers are comprised of position-specific fixed remuneration that is paid monthly and performance-linked remuneration that is paid monthly and performance-linked remuneration as an incentive.

-Details of remuneration of executive officers (FY 2022)
+Details of remuneration of executive officers (FY 2024)

 Category of executive officerss Total